-Boba is an L2 Ethereum scaling & augmenting solution built by the Enya team as core contributors to the OMG Foundation.
-Boba is an Optimistic Rollup forked from Optimism.
-Amongst other features it adds standard fast withdrawal facility that allows users to remove funds immediately without waiting for the end of the 7-day fraud proof window.
+Boba is an L2 Ethereum scaling & augmenting solution built by the Enya team as core contributors to the Boba Foundation.
+Boba is an EVM-compatible Optimistic Rollup chain forked from Optimism.
+Two notable features are fast withdrawal facility that allows users to remove funds immediately without waiting for the end of the 7-day fraud proof window.
 This facility is using funds from liquidity providers.
+The second is Hybrid Compute technology that enables Ethereum developers to build dApps that trigger code executed on web-scale infrastructure.
+Boba Network operates on multiple Layer 1 blockchains.

 Funds can be stolen if